Gurobi/gurobi-machinelearning/docs/source/firststeps-simple-example.md

 \end{aligned}
 $$

 where $X$ is a matrix of variables of dimension $n \times 10$ (the number of examples we consider and number of features in the regression respectively), $y$ is a vector of free (unbounded) variables and $\delta$ a small positive constant.

-First, let's pick randomly 2 training examples using `numpy`, and create our `gurobipy` model.
+First, let's pick randomly 2 training examples using numpy, and create our gurobipy model.

 ```{code-cell}
 n = 2